m4b/dryad/README.md

 The current state of documentation and information on this subject is an *embarassment*, and I'm continually appalled at the lack of materials, documentation, etc.  I've jokingly told people I'm worried what will happen when all the old C programmers die - but I'm not really joking.

-Code is not documentation,
+Code is not documentation.
+If it were, then this project would have been easy and finished some time ago.

+As such, I hope to thoroughly document the implementation, the process, and maybe even my experiences.

-I will be updating this section shortly, please bear with me.
+**I will be updating this section with more content shortly, please bear with me.**

 # Contributing